davideliason/rexrobotix-aws/README.md

 Express server is at port 8080, and the react client uses a proxy to connect to the server using a production build.

+Please note that this is a working codebase but since I am developing within the AWS Free Tier, I am using my EC2 instance for my "real" app, which is www.360enlight.com

+The code for this repo was used to explore working with the technologies used for that project.

 ### How

 1. Created Custom VPC with 10.0.0.0/16 CIDR block 2 subnets in different Availability Zones (AZ)